 No samples will be stored for this study.
-At the NEI, the clinical data will be stored in the NEI's electronic medical record system (EMR), The Emmes Corporation's database and the Clinical Research Information System (CRIS).
-At the BRC sites, the clinical data will be stored in The Emmes Corporation's database.
+At the NEI, the clinical data will be stored in the NEI's electronic medical record system (EMR), Emmes' database and the Clinical Research Information System (CRIS).
+At the BRC sites, the clinical data will be stored in The Emmes Company, LLC's database.
 Some of the baseline data for the NEI may be obtained under the NEI screening or evaluation and treatment protocols.